 Departmental ASW "A" and Gunnery "E" Awards

 Evaluation of the new radar continued until 29 April 1963 under O/S 62 FY 62 CNO project.
 COMDESRON ONE, CAPT E. H. SIMPSON, USN broke his flag on 12 January.
 CDR A. R. CAMERON, USN relieved CDR S. T. SADLER, USN as CO on 23 March.
-From 1 May through 6 June, PREBLE rehearsed for and participated in the demonstration conducted by COMFIRSTFLT for the late President John F. KENNEDY.
+From 1 May through 6 June, PREBLE rehearsed for and participated in the demonstration conducted by COMFIRSTFLT for the late President John F. Kennedy.
 From 10 June through 31 July, PREBLE participated in C/S 30 FY 63 CNO "A" evaluation project to further evaluate the AN/SPS-48 (XN-1) radar.
 CAPT E. H. SIMPSON, USN was relieved by CAPT D. S. APPLETON, USN as COMDESRON ONE on 27 July.
 COMDESRON ONE then shifted his flag to the U.S. Naval Station, San Diego.
 An extended restricted availability was assigned from 1 August to 21 October at Long Beach Naval Shipyard to remove the AN/SPS-48 (XN-1) radar and install the AN/SPS-39A radar.
 During October, PREBLE successfully completed the TERRIER BT(N) certification.
 Refresher training was conducted under the operational control of COMFLETRAGRU from 4 November to 13 December.
 On 17-18 December the second annual NTPI was successfully completed.

 During January 1964, PREBLE conducted operations in the Pacific Missile Range area and commenced a restricted availability at Long Beach Naval Shipyard that extended to 14 February.
 On 26 February, PREBLE departed for a tour of duty in the Far East in company with USS SAINT PAUL (CA-73) with COMFIRSTFLT embarked.
 After stops at Pearl Harbor and Midway Island, PREBLE arrived at Yokosuka, Japan on 13 March.
 During the deployment, PREBLE visited the ports of Buckner Bay, Okinawa; Sasebo, Japan; and Hong Kong, B.C.C.
 On 6 July CAPT A. R. CAMERON, USN was relieved as CO by CDR A. M. BOWEN, JR, USN.
 PREBLE departed Yokosuka, Japan on 7 July, in company with USS KITTY HAWK (CVA-63) and USS DEHAVEN (DD-727) and arrived in San Diego on 20 July.

+On 27 February, while participating in operation Silver Lance off the Southern California cost, a plane from USS Midway (CV 41) overflew the the missile range in which Preble was performing a test missile shoot.
+The aircraft was shot down and the pilot killed.
 In August, off of the coast of Vietnam, PREBLE was called upon to provide Naval Gunfire Support, commonly called "shobom", in support of the Vietnamese Second Army Division against the Viet Cong at targets located approximately 80 miles southeast of DaNang.
 PREBLE fired 330 rounds of 5"/54 and 3"/50 ammunition at the targets with good results.
 In firing these missions, PREBLE became the FIRST missile equipped destroyer ever to fire any weapon in combat.
 In September, Preble had the distinction participating in the first overland rescue of a downed aviator by a sea-based helicopter in the Vietnam war.

 PREBLE began 1966 moored to Pier 2 an the U.S. Naval Station, San Diego, California.
 On 25 January, she departed for the San Francisco Navy Yard for a scheduled overhaul.
-Embarked were RADM ALEXANDER S. GOODFELLOW, USN, Commander Cruiser-Destroyer Flotilla Nine and CAPT JEROME H. KING, USN, Commander Destroyer Squadron One.
+Embarked were RADM ALEXANDER S. GOODFELLOW, USN, Commander Cruiser-Destroyer Flotilla Nine and CAPT JEROME H. KING, USN, COMDESRON ONE.
 On 26 January, PREBLE passed under the Golden Gate Bridge and moored at the Naval Ammunition Depot, Mare Island, California to offload ammunition prior to entering the shipyard.
 On 27 January, PREBLE departed Mare Island and moored at Berth 4, San Francisco Bay Naval Shipyard, Hunters Point Division.
 PREBLE remained at Berth 4 until 5 February.
 She was then shifted to Drydock 3, where she was docked along with the USS Henry B. Wilson (DDG-7).

 On 4 March a Change-of-Command Ceremony was held aboard PREBLE where CDR ALVA M. BOWEN, Jr., USN was relieved by CDR KENNETH G. HAYNES, USN as Commanding Officer of PREBLE.